Regulatory Advocacy

 We have published a series of white papers analyzing PDUFA through the lens of the Duchenne community, including:

-These publications highlight our Duchenne community’s policy priorities around the use of adaptive approval, limiting exposure to placebo, and the regulatory importance of a benefit-risk framework specific to each product.
+These publications highlight our Duchenne community’s policy priorities around the use of accelerated or adaptive approval, limiting exposure to placebo, and the regulatory importance of a benefit-risk framework specific to each product.
 They also include narratives that speak to the urgency and unmet need within our patient community.

 FDA Guidance